Tiny-Earth/DemoSite/site/src/inclusive.md

     *Answer in your workbook:* What is one concrete action you can commit to taking to mitigate the negative impacts of biases and assumptions in your course?

 ### The Student Dimension

+`TODO: Student Dimension section order: (1) Get to know your students/ what motivates them, (2) Promote microaffirmations, and (3) Encourage productive failure`

 ```@raw html
 <!-- `TODO wheres the data?` -->